Michael Winner: Oliver Reed

 Winner's film The System (1964), also known as The Girl-Getters, began a partnership with actor Oliver Reed that would last for six films over a 25-year period, and was based on a script by Peter Draper.
 Winner would later receive an offer from Columbia to direct a comedy, You Must Be Joking!
 (1965).
 It starred American actor Michael Callan and a supporting cast that included Lionel Jeffries and Denholm Elliott, while Winner also wrote the script.

 Winner was reunited with Reed on The Jokers (1967), a comedy where Reed was teamed with Michael Crawford.
-It was based on a script by Dick Clement and Ian La Frenais from a story by Winner for his own company, Scimitar Productions (for Universal's English operations, then under Jay Kanter).
+It was based on a script by Dick Clement and Ian La Frenais from a story by Winner for his own company, Scimitar Films Limited (for Universal's English operations, then under Jay Kanter).
 The resulting movie was a popular hit.

 Winner and Reed then made the comedy-drama I'll Never Forget What's'isname (1967), co-starring Orson Welles, Carol White and Harry Andrews, also for Scimitar.
 Draper wrote the script, which was a spoof of the advertising world, and the film was also done for Universal.

 Winner did some uncredited directing on A Little of What You Fancy (1967), a documentary about the history of the British music hall.
 Then he and Reed made their fourth feature together, the World War II satire Hannibal Brooks (1969), again from a Clement/La Frenais script and based on a story by Winner.

-20th Century Fox hired Winner to direct The Games (1970), a film about the Olympic Games and which starred Ryan O'Neal and Stanley Baker, with script by Eric Segal.
+In 1970, Winner directed The Games for 20th Century Fox, the film is about the Olympic Games and which starred Ryan O'Neal and Stanley Baker, with script by Eric Segal.